aleswita/FormRenderer/readme.md

 $form = new Nette\Application\UI\Form;
 $form->setRenderer(new AlesWita\FormRenderer\BootstrapV4Renderer);
 ```
-..or you can use prepared factory
+..or you can use prepared factory:
 ```neon
 services:
 	- AlesWita\FormRenderer\Factory(@Nette\Localization\ITranslator)